ALISE/LMC Paper Award

 • Title page (separate page)

-Submit papers via email attachment (.doc, .pdf, or .rtf files acceptable) to:
+Submit papers via email attachment (.doc, .pdf, or .rtf files acceptable) to the award co-chairs:

 All submissions will be subject to double-blind peer review.
 Papers will be judged by an awards committee constituted jointly by members of the Youth Services and School Library Media SIGs, selected by the Immediate Past Chairs of both SIGs.
 Each Immediate Past SIG Chair solicits and appoints 2 committee members from their respective memberships.
 These 4 then serve as the review panel, work independently, and render the award decision.
 Immediate Past SIG Chairs cannot serve on the selection panel.
 The committee reserves the right not to make an award if the submissions are considered to be of insufficient quality.

 One Immediate Past Chair will serve as Chair of the process, and that charge alternates (year by year) between SIGs.
 In the event of co-chairs within a SIG, the co-chairs must decide between them who will take primary responsibility.

 Chair of the 2014 Award Committee: Sarah Park Dahlen

 Immediate Past Co-Chair of the Youth Services SIG

 Chair of the 2013 Award Committee: Anne Perrault